niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

 # Continuously-Get-Stock-Market-Symbol-Data
 Script uses [yfinance](https://pypi.org/project/yfinance/) to gather stock market symbol data from yahoo finance and saves the data to a csv file.
-The file is updated every 4updates data over time.
+The script is set to only update the file if the market data is older then 4 days.

 ## Description: